nazar-pc/ronion/spec.md

 #### Data forwarding
 Only works after `EXTEND_REQUEST` and `EXTEND_RESPONSE` happened before, so that node knows where to send data next.

-Forwarding is happening when node can't decrypt the command, which in turn means that the command was not intended for this node.
+Forwarding is happening when node can't decrypt the command after re-wrapping, which in turn means that the command was not intended for this node.
-Also all of the data moving in direction from responder to initiator are forwarded without command decryption attempt.
+Also all of the data moving in direction from responder to initiator SHOULD be forwarded without command decryption attempt, since they are always intended for initiator.

 Initiator upon receiving the data tries to decrypt data with keys that correspond to each node in routing path until it decrypts data successfully.
-The order in which keys are selected is up to the application or implementation, generally starting from the keys of the last node in the routing path and moving to the first node is a good idea.
+The order in which keys are selected is up to the application or implementation, but starting from the keys of the first node in the routing path and moving to the first node is a good idea, since it simplifies implementation (as unwrapping needs to be done after each decryption trial and this way it is easier to keep consistent state in KDF).

 #### Dropping packets
 If packets were forwarded through the whole routing path and the last node (either initiator or responder) still can't decrypt the packet, the packet is silently dropped.